chyasirabbasjutt/chyasirabbasjutt.github.io/index.md

 ---
 #### Introduction
-I have completed a BSc in Agricultural Engineering at the University of Agriculture Faisalabad.
+I have completed a BSc in Agricultural Engineering at the University of Agriculture, Faisalabad.
 I am working on remote sensing and GIS.
 I have completed an internship in the Agriculture Remote Sensing Lab hosted by the University of Agriculture Faisalabad.
 First of all, I learned about the Arc GIS software.
 I collected soil samples throughout the district of Chiniot in Pakistan.
 After I determined the  pH and EC of the soil.
 I made maps on Arc GIS.

 ---
 #### 🎓 Education